Who we are

 Over recent years many carers have said that they've found it difficult to know whether information they found online was reliable, relevant and up-to-date.
 They said the amount of information on different websites about support for carers was overwhelming and they didn't know where to start or which website to trust.
-Local carer, Paul Lobley, was passionate about good quality being available for carers and he suggested that organisations work together.
+Local carer, Paul Lobley, was passionate about good quality information being available for carers and he suggested that organisations and carers work together.

 So local carers and a number of health and social care organisations got together to jointly create the Carers in Derbyshire website.
-The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services at any time of the day or night.
+The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services in Derbyshire at any time of the day or night.